| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 19:11 "And I saw heaven opened" This is a PERFECT PASSIVE VERBAL form and may relate to Ezek.
 1:1.
 Several times in Revelation heaven has been opened (in partial ways) to reveal truth to John in progressive stages (cf. Rev. 4:1;11:19; 15:5).
 See notes at Rev. 3:7.

 ▣ "a white horse" The bridegroom in the previous paragraph is revealed further as an all-conquering warrior.
 This describes Jesus' coming as the Jews expected Him the first time, as a powerful military general (like the Judges in the OT).
-This is somewhat different from Paul's description of the Second Coming (the Parousia) found in 1 Cor.
-15; 1 Thess.
-4:13-18.
+This is somewhat different from other NT descriptions of the Second Coming (the Parousia).
+See full list at Contextual Insights, F.

 For a group of persecuted Christians this is an extremely encouraging image.
 Interpreters must remember